 Samsung Pay launched in Thailand in October, and the payment system is now widely available in the country.
 In Thailand, Samsung Pay works with both MasterCard and Visa cards from KCC, Bangkok Bank, Citibank, KasikornBank, KTC, and Siam Commercial Bank.

 Samsung Pay in Sweden

-Samsung Pay has finally made its way to Sweden, but it’s only available in beta form for now.
+Samsung Pay initially made its way to Sweden in beta form, but has since fully launched in the region.
 According to Samsung, the service is available with a number of banks and cards, including SEB, Visa, MasterCard, and Nordea.
-Not only that, but Entercard, Handelsbanken, ICA Banken, Rikskuponger, and Swedbank will be supported soon.
+Not only that, but support has been extended to Entercard, Handelsbanken, ICA Banken, Rikskuponger, and Swedbank.

 Samsung Pay is currently available in the U.S. on all major carriers’ networks, as well as in Spain, South Korea, China, Thailand, and most recently the United Arab Emirates, Sweden, Hong Kong, and Switzerland.

 Samsung initially promised Pay would expand to the U.K. and Canada sometime in 2016, but has backtracked on its promise to the former.
 In a statement, Samsung said, “Following successful launches of Samsung Pay around the world, we are planning to launch the service in the U.K. in 2017.